Home / Cobweb Spiders / Western Black Widow (Latrodectus hesperus)

 Adults

-Color: They have a glossy black body(mostly the females)with red hourglass marking on the undersides of its abdomen, which can also be yellow or even white (which is rare though).
-The male spiders are not completely black, but have shades of gray or light brown on their body.
-The hour glass pattern is present in the males too, though it is more of orange than red and at times even yellow.
+• Color: They have a glossy black body(mostly the females)with red hourglass markings on the undersides of their abdomen, which can also be yellow or even white (which is rare though).
+The male spiders are not completely black but have shades of gray or light brown on their body.
+The hourglass pattern is present in the males too, though it is more orange than red and at times even yellow.

 Western Black Widow Spider Size